OpenFreeEnergy/gufe/src/gufe/visualization/README.md

   account, and cannot expire.
 - **canonical** — the pinned short `https://framejs.io/j/<uuid>`, minted once by `just publish-viz`.
 Its one advantage is size, so it is opt-in exactly where size can matter: `build_cli_url(obj, short=True)`.
-For a `LigandNetwork` that is a ~10 kB URL rather than ~140 kB — the difference between a link you can paste somewhere and one you cannot.
-It requires that viz to have been published;
+Inlining `code.js` is what makes the local form big — the difference between a link you can paste somewhere and one you cannot.
+It requires the frame to have been published and its uuid pinned as `FRAME_UUID`, which has not happened since the per-class frames were merged into one.
-  only `ligand_network` has been so far.

-`VizRef.resolve_url()` prefers the on-disk frame and falls back to the pinned uuid only if no frame directory is present.
+`resolve_url()` prefers the on-disk frame and falls back to the pinned uuid only if no frame directory is present.

 ### The terminal path in practice